SmartlyDressedGames/Unturned-Docs/items/introduction.rst

 Introduction to Items
 =====================

-Items in *Unturned* encompass anything that can be carried in a player's in-game inventory.
+Items are created from the ItemAsset class.
+They encompass anything that can be carried in a player's in-game inventory.
 All items will share certain properties, but each item type may have its own unique properties as well.
 Please refer to :ref:`Asset Definitions <doc_asset_definitions>` and :ref:`Asset Bundles <doc_asset_bundles>` for the full documentation regarding assets and asset bundles.

 Unity Asset Bundle Contents
 ---------------------------